 Stress, depression and performance anxiety all have an effect on the health of your erection.
 Psychological causes tend to be more common in younger men and account for between 10-20% of all incidences of erectile dysfunction.

-You can find out more about stress and ED here.
+You can find out more about stress and erections here.